Meeting Community Needs

 Community participation is evident in all we do…

-- Over 420,000 visitors experienced the Museum, Science Gallery and Planetarium through special programs and exhibitions, activities, and outreach initiatives.
+- Over 400,000 on site visitors experienced the Museum, Science Gallery and Planetarium through special programs and exhibitions, activities, and outreach initiatives.

-- Museum staff, along with a committed corps of volunteers, educated and engaged over 92,000 students and teachers from approximately 1,400 different schools.
+- Museum staff, along with a committed corps of volunteers, educated and engaged over 80,000 student visits and teachers from over 300 different schools.

-- Museum volunteers included 288 individuals contributing in excess of 16,240 hours in 20 different Museum areas.
+- Museum volunteers include over 200 individuals who contribute in excess of 16,000 hours in 20 different Museum areas.

 - The Museum is also working with ethnocultural communities as they celebrate important milestones and record their journey to Manitoba.

 The Museum is a cornerstone of Manitoba’s education system.
-Each year, nearly 92,000 school children visit our facility and participate in a wide range of unique learning programs.
+The Museum welcomes over 80,000 student visits engaging young people in a wide range of unique learning programs.
 Focusing on experiences that cannot be reproduced in the classroom, Museum Education Programs explore history, social studies, science and astronomy in an environment like no other.
 Our programs provide opportunities for students to polish soapstone, discover the universe at the Planetarium, set sail aboard the Nonsuch, experiment in the Science Gallery, learn about mammals, relive Manitoba’s pioneer days, and so much more.

 PRESERVING OUR PAST

-The maintenance and conservation of The Manitoba Museum’s vast collections is important for the future of Manitoba.
-These 2,600,000 treasures represent our history, both natural and human, enabling us to continue to learn about our past.
+The maintenance and conservation of the Manitoba Museum’s vast collections is important for the future of Manitoba.
+These 2.8 million treasures represent our history, both natural and human, enabling us to continue to learn about our past.
 This helps us understand ourselves in the present, and provides guidance for the future.
 The Manitoba Museum carefully and dutifully maintains and preserves these collections, ensuring that the many artifacts and specimens, as well as the understanding and insight they provide, are preserved for future generations.

 Environmental preservation and education factor significantly in Museum research.
 Museum publications are critical to our understanding of the natural world.
 This focus stems from the birth of the Museum in the 1960s in a climate of growing concern for the environment articulated in the original proposal for a museum submitted to the provincial government in 1964.